ld32/PEARC-OPEN/README.md

-# PEARC-OPEN: Open source projects for Reseach Computing
+# PEARC-Tools: Useful projects for Reseach Computing

 Smart Slurm, Slurm wrapper scripts to make it work better for users and staff: